yahoo-business-directory-worth-it

 Legacy Authority and Trust

 Despite changes in the digital landscape, the Yahoo brand still carries recognition and trust with certain demographic groups, particularly older users who were active online during Yahoo’s heyday.
-For businesses targeting these demographics, this brand association can be valuable.
+For businesses targeting Baby Boomers or older Gen X customers, this brand association can be valuable.
+According to research on internet usage patterns, older demographics often maintain loyalty to familiar platforms they’ve used for years.

 Citation Building for Local SEO